What's Coming to Netflix in May 2021 - What's on Netflix

 - J.T.
 LeRoy (2019) – Laura Dern and Kristen Stewart headline this trans movie about a writer pretending to be a literary persona.

-- Mystic River (2003) – Sean Penn, Kevin Bacon and Tim Robbins star in this 2-time Oscar-winning feature directed by Clint Eastwood.
+- Mystic River (2003) – Sean Penn, Kevin Bacon, and Tim Robbins star in this two-time Oscar-winning feature directed by Clint Eastwood.

 - Love Happens (2009) – Jennifer Aniston and Aaron Eckhart headline this romantic film about a doctor who cannot get over the death of his late wife until…